SizedSkyDiver8/Northwind/README.md

   Used for generating alternative UI behaviors, debugging suggestions, and refining logic during both frontend and backend development.

 All AI-generated outputs were treated as suggestions — each piece of code was reviewed, tested, and customized to meet the project requirements and coding standards.

----

-## Icon Attribution

-Icons used in this project are provided by [Icons8] (https://icons8.com/icons)